udongo/udongo/upgrading.md

 These may be removed, because they're no longer used.
 They can be found in the 'nl.b.msg.flexible_content' namespace.

+It's now also possible to add margin/padding top/bottom and a background color to content rows.
+If your project has a whitespace widget, it can be removed by using these settings.

 ## From 6.2.1 to 6.3
 ### Tags module